 Peer Mentorship is the most common form of informal mentoring in the workplace.

-We mentioned above that mentoring is often viewed as a relationship between a young or less experienced individual and an older or more experienced person.
-Instead, there are many types of mentoring that can happen in the workplace–Group Mentoring being another one in addition to Peer Mentoring.
+Mentoring is often viewed as a relationship between a young or less experienced individual and an older or more experienced person.
+Instead, there are many types of mentoring that can happen in the workplace, including group mentoring.

-In a study by Olivet Nazarene University, 44% of the 3000 people surveyed claimed they do not have mentors, while 15% claimed it is tough to get one.
-The reason is simple.
-It is practically impossible for everyone to have one-to-one mentorship with a senior leader or executive.
+But it is practically impossible for everyone to have one-to-one mentorship with a senior leader or executive.
 This is where group mentorship comes in handy for organizations trying to make mentorship available to everyone.

 Group Mentoring can take two different forms: